Introduction to Minor Name Changes in Maine

 If you are worried about your safety or the safety of the child, you can request an exception to the notice requirement.
 Please reach out to us or contact the Probate Clerk if you have questions or want to explore this further.

-If you need to give notice to the other parent, but do not know where they are, the Judge may require:
+If you need to give notice to the other parent, but do not know where they are, the Judge may ask to have a conference with you.
+They may require you to file an ‘affidavit of diligent search’, a document showing what you have done to locate the missing parent.

 What if I do not know the name of the other parent?